-White and lighter-coated dogs tend to have the fairest skin pigment, meaning their skin is at a higher risk of sun damage.
+White and lighter-coated dogs tend to have the fairest skin pigment, meaning their skin is at a higher risk for sunburn.
 While a long or double coat may reduce damage, their pink skin is still more sensitive to UV radiation.

 - American Pitbull Terriers

 - French Bulldogs

 How to Prevent Dog Sunburns

 The hottest months of the year is when the sun has the biggest potential for harm, but it's also the best season for all of your favourite outdoor adventures with your mutt.